 Types of Regression Models in Machine Learning

-Regression analysis is among the most widely used supervised machine learning methods, which trains labelled data to produce continuous values.
-It’s crucial to select the appropriate regression algorithm for the data and issue that the model attempts to answer when using different types of regression algorithms.
+Regression analysis is among the most widely used supervised machine learning methods.
+It trains labelled data to produce continuous values.
+When using different types of regression algorithms, it’s crucial to select the appropriate regression algorithm for the data and issue that the model attempts to answer.

 Regression analysis is a predictive statistical method that assesses the relationship between the dependent variable (target variable) and different independent values (predictor variables).
 Numerous practical uses can be made of regression.
 It is crucial for any machine learning-related problem that includes numbers in a continuous manner; examples include, but are not restricted to the following: